Poor Air Quality in Wisconsin Due to Canadian Wildfire Smoke

 The poor air quality affecting Wisconsin this week continues into Friday because of smoke from the Canadian wildfires.

-WISCONSIN (CIVIC MEDIA) – The poor air quality in Wisconsin this week continues into Friday.
+WISCONSIN (CIVIC MEDIA) – The poor air quality in Wisconsin this week continues as wildfires stemming from Canada continue to affect the state.

 Sensitive Groups